Individual Grief Support

 Spiritual Direction

-Non-denominational support for those wanting to explore the spiritual dimension of their loss.
+Non-denominational support for those wanting to explore the

 Often, survivors of traumatic loss face crises in their faith and have many questions about their relationship with their Higher Power, their spiritual community, or their belief structure.

-Some find themselves angry with God while others may develop a stronger relationship with God.
+Some find themselves angry with God, while others may develop a stronger relationship with God.
 In today’s world, spiritual direction is becoming an important part of our life journey.

 All are welcome!